cwmaloney/drcf2018/README.md

 1. cp testCheerQueue.json CheerQueue.json

 1. Start the display emulators:
-* node.js gridzillaEmulatorServer.js
+    * node gridzillaEmulatorServer.js
-* node.js facadeEmulatorServer.js
+    * node facadeEmulatorServer.js

 1. Open the display emulators in a browser:
     * localhost:3000
     * localhost:3001

 1. Launch server (holidayLights.js) with node.js or run it in the debugger

+There are smaller unit tests to test individual components of the drawing library in tests/GridzillaTests.js.
+Run it with node or the debugger.
+It takes an argument to indicate which test to run.